 The last stanza finishes the fighting in the ring.
 It also concludes the bull’s life and story.
 The bull states that everything which has happened up has been a “game” to the humans.
 His life is part of the game—it means nothing to them.

-In the last three lines the speaker tries to see past the facade behind which the “flies” and “gods” disguise their ugly practices.
-They put out an effort to hide it with “grace” and it is this invented grace which “justifies them.”
+In the last three lines, the speaker tries to see past the facade behind which the “flies” and “gods” disguise their ugly practices.
+They put out an effort to hide it with “grace” and it is this invented grace that “justifies them.”
 The humans do not need to feel bad for the animal because the “game” is seen as a necessary, beautiful, tradition.